zaldabus/Quiz-Master/README.md

 ```

 # Bootup
 This app uses Foreman to manage Rails and React simultaneously.
-The bootup this program run the following:
+To bootup this program run the following:
 ```
 foreman start -f Procfile.dev
 ```